uikit/uikit-site/docs/pages/migration.md

 ***

+## Migration from UIkit 3.16 to 3.17

+The [Scroll component](nav.md) now detects if a sticky element like a sticky navbar is present and automatically adds the height as offset to the scroll target.
+If the `offset` option is set, the value is now added up.
+This means that you don't have to set the offset option to prevent the navbar from covering the scroll target anymore.

+***

 ## Migration from UIkit 3.15 to 3.16

 UIkit 3.16 simplifies some classes in the [Drop component](drop.md).
 Update your markup by replacing the following classes.